metamx/flink/flink-kubernetes/README.md

 kubectl create -f jobmanager-deployment.yaml kubectl create -f jobmanager-service.yaml
 ```
-That creates the deployment with one job manager and a service around it that exposes the job manager.
+That creates the deployment with one job manager and a service around it that exposes
+(ClusterIP, NodePort, LoadBalancer, ExternalName) the job manager.

 ## Task Manager
 Task manager is a temporary essence and is created (and deleted) by a job manager for a particular slot.
-No deployments/jobs/services are created for a task manager only pods.
+No deployments/jobs/services are created for a task manager, only pods.
 A template for a task manager is hardcoded into the implementation
 (`org.apache.flink.kubernetes.client.DefaultKubernetesClient`).